adefiqri12/ironwarden/README.md

 # IRONWARDEN

 **IRONWARDEN** is a simple CLI-based password manager designed for secure storage and management of passwords on a local desktop.
-Ironwarden securely stores and manages passwords using a combination of Argon2 hashing, AES encryption, and a SQLite database.
+IRONWARDEN securely stores and manages passwords using a combination of Argon2 hashing, AES encryption, and a SQLite database.

 When a user creates an account, their master password is hashed with Argon2 and stored in the database.
 Argon2 is designed to resist brute-force attacks by being memory-intensive, making it computationally expensive to crack.